 Cathy Begley is the Participation Officer at the Office of the Children and Young Peoples Commissioner Scotland.
 She works to ensure that her office involves children and young people in everything they do.

 Network members on why participation is needed

-We have lots of resources to share with you, to help in your participation activities.
-Just follow the link to our Participation resources page.
+There are lots of resources to help in your participation activities.